Derek Hill (racing driver): Formula 3000

 For 2000, Hill competed in six races of the Italian Formula 3000 series, failing to score any points.
 The following year, he moved up to the more prestigious FIA-backed series with the DAMS team with teammate, Sébastien Bourdais, and remained there in 2002 (a part-season with Durango, replacing Alexander Müller) and 2003 (with Super Nova).
 In three years, he scored a total of four points and was dropped midway through 2003 in favour of Nicolas Kiesa, who had been left without a drive due to the withdrawal of the Super Nova-run Den Blå Avis outfit.

 Nonetheless, Hill was often the most prominent American driver competing in Europe at this time.
 During this period he also entered into a management contract with Anthony Haas and Brigitte Hill – daughter and sister of Formula 1 champion namesakes Graham and Damon respectively – to act as his managers.
 He is currently involved in historic racing and working as a racing instructor after moving back to the United States to help look after his elderly father, who died in August 2008.

 Other career highlights

-In 1996, Hill competed in the 1996 Daytona 24 Hours in a Bugatti EB110 Competizione in the GT1 category, setting fastest lap in the Daytona Test Days.
+In 1996, Hill competed in the 1996 24 Hours of Daytona in a Bugatti EB110 Competizione in the GT1 category, setting fastest lap in the Daytona Test Days.
 Leading the class in the seventh hour, the car experienced mechanical failure.
 This was the last time a Bugatti raced professionally in the United States.

 In 2002, Hill raced in the Grand Am, Fontana Four-Hour California Grand Prix, in the Saleen S7.
 He won the category and finished fourth overall.